justinj96/TheShowScraper/README.txt

-Simple Python script used to search for Bronze cards on theshownation market and open all links on a given page
+Simple Python script used to search for cards on theshownation market and open all links on a given page

 Usage:
 python3 theshowscraper.py <rarity> <page number>